wnfaulkner/2023-11-15-p3-fitforecast/p3-group-project/README.md

 - [ ] AAU, I want the ability to sign-up and create a new profile that includes my location.
 - [ ] AAU, I want the ability to log-in with an email and password.
 - [ ] AAU, I want the ability to log-out.
+- [ ] AAU, I want the ability to delete my profile.
+- [ ] AAU, I do not want other users to see my activity data.
 - [ ] AAU, I want the ability to edit my location.
-- [ ] AAU, I want the application to recommend a work-out based on my location's weather.
+- [ ] AAU, I want the application to recommend a work-out based on my location's weather each day.
 - [ ] AAU, I want the ability to log my work-out activity, including: date, type, and detailed notes.
 - [ ] AAU, I want the ability to rate my work-out activity.
 - [ ] AAU, I want the ability to update and delete my previously logged work-out activity.
 - [ ] AAU, I want the ability to update and delete my previously logged work-out activity.
-- [ ] AAU, I want the ability to see a community dashboard that posts the activity total for each user.
+- [ ] AAU, I want the ability to see a community dashboard that posts the activity total for all users.
 - [ ] AAU, I want the application to be user-friendly and mobile responsive.